 In 1966 Joe Gauld, a seasoned educator in traditional private schools founded Hyde School after realizing that the singular focus on achievement in American education wasn’t leading all students to reach their fullest potential.

 Mr. Gauld decided to start a school that would value effort over achievement and attitude over aptitude.
-Instead of building a curriculum around five subjects, Hyde School would focus on five words: Courage, Integrity, Leadership, Curiosity, and Concern.
+Instead of building a curriculum around five subjects, Hyde School would focus on five words, believing that this foundation would lead to success in both academics and life.
+Courage, Integrity, Leadership, Curiosity, and Concern.

 Today, most schools seek to add character education to their programs and “tie-in” the parents.
-Character Education and family partnership have been at the core of the Hyde School approach to a college preparatory education for almost 50 years.
-The entirety of the curriculum at Hyde is founded on Character Education including academics, athletics, performing arts and community service.
+Character education and family partnership have been at the core of the Hyde School approach to a college preparatory education for over 50 years.
+The entirety of the curriculum at Hyde is founded on character education including academics, athletics, performing arts and community service.
 (Participation in each of these is required of every student.)
-Some 98% of Hyde graduates go on to four-year colleges.
+The academic program is college preparatory and 100% of Hyde graduates are accepted into four-year colleges.

-I hope you’ll explore our website and ultimately visit one of our campuses so that you can experience first-hand that there is no school quite like Hyde and here, anything is possible.
+Explore our website and ultimately visit our campus virtually or in person so that you can experience first-hand that there is no school quite like Hyde and here, anything is possible.

 1 (207) 443-7101